-The Board's decision to update the debt issuance programme documentation during the year is consistent with the purpose of the Company being in a position to act as a financing vehicle for its parent.
-The decision in the prior year to issue £400.0 million of debt due 2026 enables the Company to earn a 0.10% margin from lending the proceeds to its parent.
-In the current year, no new debt was raised, and no debt matured.
+The Board's decision in the prior year to update the debt issuance programme documentation was consistent with the purpose of the Company being in a position to act as a financing vehicle for its parent.
+The decision in the prior year to issue £400.0 million of debt due in 2026 enables the Company to earn a 0.10% margin from lending the proceeds to its parent.
+In the current year, the Company repaid £115.1 million of external debt and £3.4 million of related interest, and no new debt was raised.